 (2) Without prejudice to the generality of subsection (1), the Minister may, by such regulations, provide for —

-the manner in which and the places at which applications for registration or re-registration of persons under this Act shall be made;
+the manner in which and the places at which applications for registration of persons under this Act shall be made;

 the establishment of a central registry;

-the taking and recording of photographs and finger impressions of persons required to be registered or re-registered under this Act;
+the taking and recording of personal identifiers of persons registered or required to be registered under this Act;

 the issue of identity cards and the particulars to be entered thereon and the different categories of identity cards that may be issued to such categories or classes of persons as may be prescribed;